rootstrap/tech-guides/kotlin/README.md

 fun bar() { foo(1) }
 ```

-Never put a space after ( , [ , or before ] , ) .
+- Never put a space after '(', ',', '[' , or before ']' , ')'
-Never put a space around . or ?. : foo.bar().filter { it > 2
+- Never put a space around '.' or '?.' :
-}.joinToString() , foo?.bar()
+    foo.bar().filter { it > 2 }.joinToString() , foo?.bar()
-Put a space after // : // This is a comment
+- Put a space after '//' :
+    // This is a comment
-Do not put spaces around angle brackets used to specify type
+- Do not put spaces around angle brackets used to specify type parameters:
-parameters: class Map { ... }
+    class Map { ... }
-Do not put spaces around :: : Foo::class , String::length
+- Do not put spaces around '::' :
+    Foo::class , String::length
-Do not put a space before ? used to mark a nullable type: String?
+- Do not put a space before ? used to mark a nullable type:
+    String?

 ### Colon
-Put a space before : in the following cases:
+Put a space before ':' in the following cases:
-when it's used to separate a type and a supertype;
+    - when it's used to separate a type and a supertype.
-when delegating to a superclass constructor or a different constructor of the
+    - when delegating to a superclass constructor or a different constructor of the
-same class;
+        same class.
-after the object keyword.
+    - After the object keyword.

-Don't put a space before  :  when it separates a declaration and its type.
+    - Don't put a space before  ':'  when it separates a declaration and its type.
-Always put a space after : .
+    - Always put a space after ':' .

 ```
 abstract class Foo : IFoo {
     abstract fun foo(a: Int): T
 }

 class FooImpl : Foo() {
     constructor(x: String) : this(x) { /*...*/ }
     val x = object : IFoo { /*...*/ }
 }
 ```